 Sake is a Japanese wine made from fermented rice.
 While sake can be quite potent, mirin is a low-alcohol sweet rice wine that some say helps mask the smell of fish and seafood.

-1/2 cup sugar (light-brown)
+1/2 cup light brown sugar

-1/2 cup sake (Japanese rice wine)
+1/2 cup sake

 1/2 cup mirin

 Gather the ingredients.

-Marinate fish or poultry in the mixture in a sealed heavy-duty zip-top bag (squeeze out all the air) at least 2 hours.
+Marinate fish or poultry in mixture in a sealed heavy-duty zip-top bag (squeeze out all the air) for at least 2 hours.
 Remove fish or poultry from marinade and bake or broil to desired doneness.